IT START WITH -

 Weston became the first Canadian Brass Band invited to perform at the US Open Brass Band Championships, in Chicago, Illinois with a third place podium finish in 2009 and a US Open Best Soloist win for WSB Euphonium virtuoso Robert Miller in 2010.

-In 2014, the WSB returned to competition at the North American Brass Band Championships after an 18 year hiatus, and is the first and only Canadian Brass Band to win section titles at the contest, winning first place honours in the 2nd section in 2014.
+In 2014, the WSB returned to competition at the North American Brass Band Championships after an 18 year hiatus, winning first place honours in the 2nd section in 2014.
 Moving up to First Section in 2015, the WSB repeated their top prize winning result.
 Following a 2nd place finish in 2016, the WSB decisively reclaimed 1st place at The Championships in March 2017.

 Through excellent artistic and educational performances for musicians and communities, the WSB actively seeks to promote the brass band tradition as an important part of the cultural heritage of the Province of Ontario as well as a dynamic and unique voice for contemporary composers and arrangers.